 III.D.4.
 FEES COMPUTATION

-Courses at sanctioned A-meets must be reviewed by the Course Consultant assigned.
+Courses at sanctioned national meets must be reviewed by the Course Consultant assigned.
 Together the course planner and course consultant must make the courses meet national course setting guidelines.
 Before you begin the course planning process, read the planning schedule in this package as well as the information on course consulting and Course Design Guidelines (link above).
 Typically the consultant does not visit the site, so course planners should write down the reasoning behind their designs to submit with the courses.
 The consultant, as an expert observer, can help spot mistakes and suggest corrections.